Nawapara 40 MW (KPCL) HFO Power Plant (Unit 3)

 Capacity charge

-BPDB had to pay the sponsor a total of BDT 601.48 crore capacity charge from the power plant's Commercial Operation Date (COD).
-The total power generation of this power plant was 1776.79 gWh and the per unit cost was BDT 13.51 until FY 2021-2022.
-BPDB had to pay BDT 601.48 crore for capacity charges from its commercial operation date to FY 2021-2022.
+BPDB had to pay the sponsor a total of BDT 601.48 crore capacity charge from its Commercial Operation Date (COD) to FY 2021-2022 as capacity charge.
+The total power generation of this power plant was 1776.79 gWh and the per unit cost was 13.51 BDT until FY 2021-2022.

 Environment